I am an educator, researcher, speaker and author.

 I have always been passionate about teaching and helping young people navigate life.
 As a result, I have been writing a book on college success.
 Its content covers selecting a major, campus resources, STEM fields, campus integration, internships, financial aid, and other important topics.
-This work has been picked up by a publisher.
 It’s titled College – Will it Make or Break You?

 My interest in teaching began at a young age teaching fine arts, then martial arts, and finally tutoring in Statistics for community college students.
 In the most recent years, I have tutored high school students who are in foster care and seek to succeed academically and plan for their life after high school.